 If you're being forced to move to a new city, either to be with a significant other or because your company wants you to go, you want to at least know a little bit about it.
 For instance, are the people who live there blue collar roughnecks who work on oil platforms or white collar hippies who work on computer software programs and buy organic produce for their families?
 This article is all about the city of Plano and how it fits into the greater Texas mold as far as industry goes.
 Hopefully it will answer your questions.

 Texas, as a state, has both blue collar and white collar characteristics.
 Of its four top industries, two are blue collar and two are white collar.
 On the blue collar side there's agriculture and mining, which includes a lot of digging and using heavy machinery, and of course, energy, which mostly centers around oil.
 On the white collar end, there's the wheeling and dealing in the commerce industry and the software development and clean rooms of the technology industry.
 Of course, any core industry also necessitates the presence of a great many supplementary businesses.
-Continental-Carbon.com is a prime example of a business that relies on the presence of big industrial players for its customer base.
+MoraisTech Solutions Inc. (who offer point cloud to BIM services), are a prime example of a business that relies on the presence of big industrial players for its customer base.

 Plano falls very much onto the white collar end of things.
 Business and technology are its stock in trade, so much so that the vast majority of people who visit Plano are there for business rather than pleasure.
 The types of business conducted in Plano ranges from retail to software development, but you won't find a lot of production facilities here.
 It's mostly headquarters offices full of paper pushing employees, which suits Plano's 'affluent suburb' image.